 Kotor Shopping Mall

-The Kamelija Shopping Center Mall hosts fashion shops, a grocery store and a food court.
-Located just north of the walled city, the Kotor mall is a good place to pick up necessities…and just a nice escape on hot days.
+The Kamelija Shopping Center Mall hosts fashion stores, a large grocery and a food court.
+Located just north of the walled city, the Kotor mall is a good place to pick up necessities…and just a nice escape on hot summer days.

 Kotor Montenegro Map

-Our Kotor map is marked with the top attractions in Kotor town.
-Use this link to Google Maps for an online version of our Map of Kotor, Montenegro Things To Do.
+Our Kotor map is marked with the top attractions in old Kotor town.
+Use this link to Google for an online version of our Map of Kotor, Montenegro Things To Do.

 More Kotor Things To Do